 Robinson & Cole LLP has been representing international companies that wish to do business in the United States for decades.
 Our lawyers regularly represent clients around the world in connection with cross-border transactions with U.S. companies and with expansion into the U.S. market.
-We have a long history of advising companies located throughout Asia and Europe, and we take pride in understanding and adapting to the cross-cultural differences that may exist in how decisions are made based on history, culture and the different legal systems.
+We have a long history of advising companies located through Europe, Asia and Australia (among other parts of the world), and we take pride in understanding and adapting to the cross-cultural differences that may exist in how decisions are made based on history, culture and the different legal systems.
 Our lawyers are leaders in the economic community and have been invited to speak at the White House and the U.S. Department of Commerce events, and by U.S.-based economic development organizations that wish to attract companies to the United States.